concur/concur-platform-sdk-js/README.md

 ###Allocations

-This is for the Expense [Allocations API](https://www.concursolutions.com/api/docs/index.html#!/Allocations)
+Used for getting a list of [Allocations](https://www.concursolutions.com/api/docs/index.html#!/Allocations) on an Expense Report.

 #####GET Allocations